learn-co-curriculum/phase-1-javascript-project-mode/README.md

 # JS Project Mode

 We're going to build a JavaScript project!
-This will be a fun learning experience and a chance to get better at your vanilla JS before we start looking at frameworks.
+This will be a fun learning experience and a chance to get better at your vanilla JavaScript skills.

-As you come up with a project idea, keep in mind that you won't have a front-end framework to support you.
-You will have to develop the structure of the application yourself.
-This will likely make building out each feature more challenging, but you guys are awesome and can do it.
+Building out each feature you want for your application will be challenging, but you guys are awesome and can do it.
 Remember to build iteratively and begin with a clear picture of MVP.

 ---
 **The setup instructions for this project live [here](https://github.com/learn-co-curriculum/js-project-week-setup).
 Please see that guide before starting on your project.**